-(Pocket-lint) - One of the most persistent PlayStation 5 rumours to have done the rounds over the last few months claimed that the next-gen console wouldn't be compatible with the last-gen - at least, not to the same level as the Xbox family.
+(Pocket-lint) - Before release, the most persistent negative rumour about PlayStation 5 was that it wouldn't be compatible with the last-gen - at least, not to the same level as the Xbox family.

 Here then is everything you need to know about PS5 backward compatibility.